Stikerz/numan/README.md

 # Numan Python take-home assignment
 This repository contains the Numan Python take-home exercise.
 It is a small Django-based app that deals with blood tests.

 There is a model called `BloodTestResults`, which represents a set of tests that the user has ordered and which are supposed to be carried out by a lab.

-There are two available endpoints at the moment.
+There are three available endpoints at the moment.

 - GET `api/results/`: Returns a list of blood tests for the current user (currently the only user in the database, as there's no authentication)
-- GET `api/geolocation/`: Performs IP-based geolocation (currently a stub)
+- GET `api/geolocation/`: Performs IP-based geolocation
+- GET `api/lab/<country>/`: Returns a lab by city and country.

 Please check the [instructions](/INSTRUCTIONS.md) for this technical challenge to see what are the expected deliverables.